JetBrains/Qodana/topics/project-token.md

 ## License verification

 The paid %product% linters request and verify license information from a Qodana Cloud [organization](cloud-organizations.xml).
-If the verification step fails, the linter returns an error meaning that you cannot run it using the current license..
+If the verification step fails, the linter returns an error meaning that you cannot run it using the current license.

 For example, you cannot run %product% using an expired license.
 Nor can you run the [Qodana for JVM](qodana-jvm.md) linter using the [Community license](pricing.md#pricing-linters-licenses).